InstallDriver function (Installer DLL)

 - BinaryPathName32 - the fully qualified file name of the 32-bit driver (cbfs.sys) for installing on 32-bit systems

 - BinaryPathName64 - the fully qualified file name of the 64-bit driver (cbfs.sys) for installing on 64-bit systems

 - ProgramName - the string that identifies installation of the driver by your application

 - RebootNeeded - On return this parameter specifies if system restart is necessary for driver installation to be successful

 TRUE / true if the function succeeded or FALSE / false if the function failed.

 Use this function to install the driver to the system.
-Once installed, the driver is loaded during system startup.
+Once installed, the driver is loaded using user-mode API.
 ProgramName is used to distinguish between installations of the driver made by different applications and to prevent the situation when the driver is installed by two applications and further deinstallation of one of them removes the driver.

 Read more about installing and uninstalling the drivers.